ariana124/holbertonschool-higher_level_programming/README.md

 ## Higher Level Programming

-> This repository contains projects coded primarily in Python, with a few Bash scripts and C.
+> This repository contains projects coded primarily in Python, with a few written in Bash and C.

 | Project | Description |
 |--|--|